mrishu/mtech-dissertation/chapter/3-query_expansion.typ

 Here are the query expansion methods analyzed in this dissertation:

-• *RM3 (Relevance Model 3)*
+• *RM3 (Relevance Model 3)*:
 A probabilistic *pseudo-relevance feedback* method: it takes the top search results, finds commonly occurring terms with the original query, and adds those terms to improve retrieval. @lavrenko2001

-• *Log‑Logistic Model*
+• *Log‑Logistic Model*:
 This method uses a special formula (log-logistic distribution) to find terms that appear more often in some documents than expected.
 Such terms are considered important and used to expand the query. @clinchant2010

-• *SPL (Smooth Power‑Law)*
+• *SPL (Smooth Power‑Law)*:
-SPL is similar to LogLogistic but uses a different math formula (smoothed power-law) to find “bursty” terms—words that tend to repeat a lot in relevant documents.
+SPL is similar to LogLogistic but uses a different math formula (smoothed power-law) to find “bursty” terms i.e. words that tend to repeat a lot in relevant documents.
 These are added to improve the query. @clinchant2010

-• *CEQE (Contextualized Embeddings for Query Expansion)* A modern neural method using models like *BERT* to understand the query’s meaning.
+• *CEQE (Contextualized Embeddings for Query Expansion)*:
+A modern neural method using models like *BERT* @bert2018 to understand the query’s meaning.
 It finds context-aware terms for expansion, capturing semantic nuances and improving results. @naseri2021